 The same rules apply to diesel fuels (including Biodiesel).
 Diesel fuel must meet cetane requirements for good combustion, contain the proper lubricants to protect the high pressure injection pump and fuel injectors, and additives to prevent rust and corrosion in the fuel system.

-But lately, it seems we've been hearing more complaints about driveability issues that are typically caused by a build-up of varnish deposits in the fuel injectors and throttle body, and carbon deposits on the intake valves and in combustion chambers.
-These problems include engine knock after cold start or when the engine is working hard under load, hesitation problems when accelerating, rough idle, poor fuel economy and even misfiring (which often turns on the Malfunction Indicator Lamp).
+We continue to hear complaints about driveability issues that are typically caused by a build-up of varnish deposits in the fuel injectors and throttle body, and carbon deposits on the intake valves and in combustion chambers.
+These problems include engine knock after cold start or when the engine is working hard under load, hesitation problems when accelerating, rough idle, poor fuel economy and even misfiring (which may cause your Check Engine light to come on).

 When deposit control additives are not adequate in gasoline, harmful deposits can build up inside the engine:

 * Fuel varnish deposits that form inside the injectors restrict fuel delivery and cause the engine to run lean.
 This may cause lean misfire, rough idle, hesitation, poor fuel economy and increased HC emissions.
 A lean fuel mixture also increases the risk of detonation and preignition.
 These deposits tend to form during the heat soak period that occurs after the engine is shut off.
 The shorter the trips and the more frequent the drive cycles, the faster these deposits buildup.